dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Domain/ReadMe.Domain.md

 Ulid is a Universally Unique Lexicographically Sortable Identifier.

 The biggest advantage of Ulid is that is it Lexicographically sortable.
-This is very important feature, because it allows to use cursor pagination and therefore significantly increase the performance or some queries.
+This is very important feature, because it allows to use cursor pagination and therefore significantly increase the performance of some queries.

 Other advantages of ulid:
 - Canonically encoded as a 26 character string